Exploring GPT-5: Comparing Verbosity Levels in AG2 AgentChat#

 The verbosity parameter allows you to control how detailed or concise the model’s responses are, without needing to rewrite your prompts.
 This is especially useful for adapting the agent’s communication style to different use cases.

-parameter to adjust the response style as needed.
+You don’t need to rewrite your prompts—just set theverbosityparameter to adjust the response style as needed!

 import os